arunapa/music-archiver/README.md

 You can configure some parameters for the script, detailed below

 ### Options
 - `SUPPORTED_FORMATS`: Allows you to specify which audio formats you want to archive.
-Note: mutagen does not support all audio formats.
-Please refer to [the mutagen docs](https://mutagen.readthedocs.io/en/latest/index.html) for the exact list of supported formats
+Note: tinytag does not support all audio formats.
+Please refer to [the tinytag docs](https://pypi.org/project/tinytag/) for the exact list of supported formats

 - `METADATA_CONTENTS`: Allows you to specify what information should be contained in the generated metadata file